Menachem Z. Rosensaft: Academic and professional career

 In September 1981, he was one of the founders of the International Network of Children of Jewish Holocaust Survivors and was elected the organization's first chairman.
 Since June 1984, he has had the title of founding chairman.
-Under his leadership, the International Network organized major conferences of children of survivors in New York in 1984 and Los Angeles in 1987, and in 1982, it held the first citywide rally in New York City on behalf of Ethiopian Jewry.
-Rosensaft also participated in the planning of and programming for the World Gathering of Jewish Holocaust Survivors in Jerusalem in June 1981, and the mass gatherings of thousands of Holocaust survivors in Washington, D.C.
-(1983), Philadelphia (1985), and New York (1986).
+Under his leadership, the International Network organized major conferences of children of survivors in New York in 1984 and Los Angeles in 1987; in 1982, it held the first citywide rally in New York City on behalf of Ethiopian Jewry.
+Rosensaft also participated in the planning of and programming for the World Gathering of Jewish Holocaust Survivors in June 1981 in Jerusalem and the mass gatherings of thousands of Holocaust survivors in Washington, D.C.
+(1983), Philadelphia (1985) and New York (1986).

 Philosophy of Holocaust Remembrance

 Rosensaft's philosophy of Holocaust remembrance is greatly influenced by what he has described as Elie Wiesel's "commitment to human rights, his readiness to apply the lessons of the Holocaust to contemporary issues while at all times emphasizing its Jewish particularity."
 Thus, his focus has been on social and political action rather than psychological introspection.
-In his opening address at the first international conference of children of Holocaust survivors in New York in May 1984, he commented that human rights abuses alongside the persistence of anti-Semitism "serve to remind us that Jews are never the only victims of the world's evil and venality."
-Pointing out that "we are even confronted by the terrifying phenomenon of Jewish would-be terrorists on the West Bank who strive to implement the racist philosophy expounded by fanatics such as Meir Kahane," the American-born member of the Israeli parliament who promoted a virulently anti-Arab policies, he concluded that "it is not enough for us only to commemorate the past.
+In his opening address at the first international conference of children of Holocaust survivors in May 1984 in New York, he commented that human rights abuses alongside the persistence of antisemitism "serve to remind us that Jews are never the only victims of the world's evil and venality."
+Pointing out that "we are even confronted by the terrifying phenomenon of Jewish would-be terrorists on the West Bank who strive to implement the racist philosophy expounded by fanatics such as Meir Kahane," the American-born member of the Israeli parliament who promoted virulently anti-Arab policies, he concluded that "it is not enough for us only to commemorate the past.
 Rather we must be sensitive to all forms of human suffering, and we must take our place at the forefront of the struggle against racial hatred and oppression of any kind."

-Twenty-one years later, on April 17, 2005, he reiterated these views in a speech at Bergen-Belsen on the 60th anniversary of its liberation.
+Twenty-one years later, on April 17, 2005, he reiterated these views in a speech at the Memorial Site of Bergen-Belsen on the 60th anniversary of its liberation.
 The children and grandchildren of the survivors, he declared: